jhsu802701/rails_from_scratch_rails5/05-02-static_pages.md

 ```
 gem 'email_munger' # Encodes email address to prevent harvesting by bots
 ```
-* Enter the command "bundle install".
+* Enter the command "sh git_check.sh".
+All tests should pass, and there should be no offenses other than the unused full_title application helper.
 * Enter the following commands:
 ```
 git add .